 - The spouse who wants to officially confirm the nullity of marriage in California must attend a hearing and present evidence and facts to the court to show that the marriage should be legally null and void.

 If all of the steps are properly followed, the court will grant the annulment.

 Grounds for Annulment in California vs Divorce

-In California, there are separate rules and grounds for divorce and for annulling a marriage.
+In CA, there are separate rules and grounds for divorce and for annulling a marriage.
 The main difference between these proceedings is the recognition or non-recognition of the marriage.
 An annulment occurs when at least one spouse believes that the marriage procedure was legally invalid and that the marriage should not exist.
 In contrast, divorce proceedings initiated by one of the partners confirm that they want to end the marriage that legally existed.